 Motivation for Change:

 Motivation for Change is considered an intervention rather than a program.
 It reduces the resistance participants have to more intensive programming and helps them identify for themselves where they are at in their stage of change with regard to their criminal behaviors, addictions, attitudes, values, and beliefs.
-This program meets the legal mandate for Substance abuse counseling and is a pre-requisite for all other programming needs.
+This program meets the legal mandate for Substance abuse counseling.
 Program Sites: State Prisons

 Matrix Program- Early Recovery Skills (ERS):